First 2024 Election Mail Ballots Scheduled to Go out This Week

 The first batch of ballots are typically sent out to military and overseas voters.
 Under federal law, that must happen at least 45 days before an election—which this year is Sept.
 21.

 However, some states start earlier.
-North Carolina, considered a key battleground state this season, will begin sending mail ballots to all voters who request them, including military personnel and overseas voters, starting on Friday, Sept.
+North Carolina, considered a key battleground state this season, will begin sending mail ballots to all voters who request them, including military personnel and overseas voters, on Sept.
 6, according to the State Board of Elections.

 “The county boards of elections will begin to mail absentee ballots to eligible voters who requested one for the 2024 general election,” the site says.